 What is COP26?

 The 2020 United Nations Climate Change Conference, also known as COP26, is the 26th United Nations Climate Change conference.
-It will be held in Glasgow, from 9 to 19 November 2020 under the presidency of the UK government.
+It will be held in Glasgow, under the presidency of the UK government.
 The conference will incorporate the 26th Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC), the 16th meeting of the parties for the Kyoto Protocol, and the third meeting of the parties for the Paris Agreement.
+It will be the most important climate negotiations since the Paris agreement in 2015.

 Why is COP26 important for international development?